xfordx058/SimplexSolver/docs/Simplex_DOC.md

 - Improve the parser to allow multi-letter variable names (e.g., `x1`, `y2`) or evaluate simple RHS expressions.
 - Extend the algorithm to handle `>=` constraints and cases requiring artificial variables (two-phase Simplex).

+If you want, I can now:
+- (A) insert inline comments into `public/js/solver.js` so the code itself explains what each block does, or
+- (B) create a short "Quick Start" example in this doc showing exact inputs and the first two tableau outputs (so you can compare behavior with the app).

+Tell me which option you prefer and I will implement it next.
+Tell me which option you prefer and I will implement it next.

 ---